Lindsay89/beautiful-react-ui/src/components/Elements/Modal/README.md

 ```

-`onClose` props accept a function that will be run when the modal is closed.
+`onClose` props accept a function that will be run when the modal is closing.
 ```jsx
 import {Button} from 'beautiful-ui';